sonic-net/SONiC/doc/mgmt/Management Framework.md

 ##### 3.2.2.3 gNMI Client

-SONiC Teleletry service provides the gNMI server, while the client must be provided by the user.
+SONiC Telemetry service provides the gNMI server, while the client must be provided by the user. gNMI is typically used as a programmatic interface and therefore it is typically called directly from programming language environments using their respective gRPC libraries (https://github.com/grpc/grpc).
+For testing and scripting purposes, several CLI programs are provided as well.

-GNMI client developed by JipanYANG.(github.com/jipanYANG/gnxi/gnmi_get, github.com/jipanYANG/gnxi/gnmi_set)
-is used for testing. gnmi_get and gnmi_set code has been changed to handle module name.
+GNMI clients developed by google and modified by JipanYANG.(github.com/jipanYANG/gnxi/gnmi_get, github.com/jipanYANG/gnxi/gnmi_set) was taken and further modified to support new features. gnmi_cli from openconfig (https://github.com/openconfig/gnmi/tree/master/cmd/gnmi_cli) is also taken for testing subscribe and capabilities operations.
+Finally, a new client was developed gnoi_client, for test gNOI RPC operations.

-Note: Although the GRPC protocol allows for many encodings and models to be used, our usage is restricted to JSON encoding.
+Note: Although the gRPC protocol allows for many encodings to be used, our usage is restricted to JSON_IETF encoding.

 Supported RPC Operations:
 -------------------------